silverstripe/silverstripe-omnipay/docs/en/index.md

 Your model you connect payments to will generally be something like: `Bill`, `Invoice`, `Order`, `Donation`, `Registration`

-An extesion (`Payable`) has been written to provide the above functionality.
+An extension (`Payable`) has been written to provide the above functionality.

 ## Gateway Features